 He is a member of the American Academy of Arts and Sciences, the National Academy of Sciences, and a Foreign Associate of the French Académie des Sciences.

-Donoho received honorary degrees from the University of Chicago and École Polytechnique Fédérale de Lausanne, and has received a MacArthur Fellowship, the Committee of Presidents of Statistical Societies Presidents’ award, and the Norbert Wiener Prize of the American Mathematical Society.
+Donoho received honorary degrees from the University of Chicago, the École Polytechnique Fédérale de Lausanne, The Technion (Haifa, Israel) and the University of Waterloo (Waterloo, Ontario), and has received a MacArthur Fellowship, the Committee of Presidents of Statistical Societies Presidents’ award, and the Norbert Wiener Prize of the American Mathematical Society.
 In 2013, he received the Shaw Prize in Mathematical Sciences.
 Donoho was awarded the Gauss Prize at the 2018 International Congress of Mathematicians.
-He has received honorary degrees from the Technion (Haifa, Israel) and University of Waterloo (Waterloo, Ontario).